William J. McCaffrey: Early life and education

 McCaffrey enlisted in the Army on 24 April 1934.
 He started at West Point in 1935, graduating as a Second Lieutenant in 1939.

 Military service

 World War II

 McCaffrey graduated from the Command and General Staff School in 1943.
 He then served as chief of staff of the 92nd Infantry Division in Europe.

 Korean War

 McCaffrey served as deputy chief of staff X Corps.

 He assumed command of the 31st Infantry Regiment when its commander was killed in the Battle of Chosin Reservoir and led them in the retreat to Hungnam.

 McCaffrey graduated from the United States Army War College in 1953.
 He later served as Commandant of the Army War College from 15 September 1967 to 6 July 1969.

-He serves as assistant commandant of cadets at the U.S. Military Academy from 1953 to 1956 and then as commandant of cadets at The Citadel from 1959 to 1961.
+He served as assistant commandant of cadets at the U.S. Military Academy from 1953 to 1956 and then as commandant of cadets at The Citadel from 1959 to 1961.